PalomaPou/jerbil/README.md

 ## Basic use

-1. Clone the example jerbil site (TODO: link here) to get started quickly.
+1. Clone the [example jerbil site](https://github.com/winterstein/jerbil-website) to get started quickly.
 2. Write content in the pages directory.
 You can mix markdown and html.
 3. Run Jerbil